uktrade/data-workspace-frontend/README.md

-# jupyterhub-data-auth-admin
+# Analysis Workspace

-Application that controls authorisation for data sources accessed from JupyterHub
+Allows users to launch applications in order to analyse data

 ## Running locally